Azure/azure-sdk/docs/policies/migration-guide-template.md

 ### Client hierarchy and constructors

 If there has been no change (other than naming) in client hierarchy or entry level classes, skip "hierarchy" from the header, otherwise talk about why the client hierarchy was changed.
-Compare code snippets for the client constructors for both Track 1 & 2, while pointing out differences and the reason behind them.
+Compare code snippets for the client constructors between the old and new packages, while pointing out differences and the reason behind them.

 ### Champion scenario 1

 Repeat this section for the common high level usage scenarios for this library.
-Show how you would accomplish these both in Track 1 & 2, pointing out the key differences, reasons and advantages.
+Show how you would accomplish these both in the old and new packages, pointing out the key differences, reasons and advantages.

 ## Additional samples